coder/docs/guides/tls-certificates/route53.md

 Because Coder dynamically generates domains (specifically the dev URLs), your certificates need to be approved and challenged.
 The following steps will show you how to use Route 53 for DNS01 challenges.

+If your domain name is managed by Route 53, the hosted zone will already exist so skip to step 3.

 1. Log in to AWS Route 53.
 On the Dashboard, click **Hosted Zone**.